ahawker/common-service-interface-example/docs/ci.md

 **Success:**

-If this stage succeeds, it means that there is a image built from the `test` target located in the Docker image repository that can be used for future stages in the CI workflow.
+If this stage succeeds, it means that there is a image built from the `isolated` target located in the Docker image repository that can be used for future stages in the CI workflow.

 **Failure:**

-This stage will fail if it fails to build the Dockerfile `test` target **OR** fails to push it to the image repository.
+This stage will fail if it fails to build the Dockerfile `isolated` target **OR** fails to push it to the image repository.

 If this stage fails, no other stages will run.